jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/FinalProject.markdown

 &nbsp;

-Figure 2 depicts a heatmap with data from the most recent year, 2017, illustrating the distribution of global depression prevalence.
-Greenland, with a prevalence of 6.55%, remains at the forefront.
-As can be seen in Figure 2, there is a contrast between developed and less-developed countries.
+Greenland consistently stands out with the highest depression prevalence.
+In 2017, its prevalence rate reached 6.55%, as illustrated in Figure 2.

 &nbsp;